AI Exam

 Unstable Angina

-- Chest pain similar to MI but less severe and often of shorter duration.
+- Chest pain similar to MI but less severe and shorter in duration

-- ECG may show non-specific ST-segment and T-wave changes, but no persistent ST-segment elevation.
+- ECG shows non-specific ST-segment and T-wave changes without persistent ST elevation

-Key Point: Unstable angina is a clinical diagnosis based on symptoms and lack of biomarker elevation.
+- Unstable angina is a clinical diagnosis based on symptoms and absence of biomarker elevation

 Myocarditis

-- Symptoms include chest pain, fatigue, and heart failure signs.
+- Chest pain, fatigue, and signs of heart failure

-- Cardiac MRI reveals epicardial or mid-myocardial delayed enhancement.
+- Cardiac MRI shows epicardial or mid-myocardial delayed enhancement

 Pericarditis

-- May be associated with viral infections or autoimmune conditions.
+- May be associated with viral or autoimmune conditions

 Takotsubo Cardiomyopathy (Stress Cardiomyopathy)

-- Sudden onset of left ventricular dysfunction triggered by emotional or physical stress.
+- Sudden onset of LV dysfunction after emotional or physical stress

 Prinzmetal (Vasospastic) Angina

-- Episodic chest pain at rest, often occurring at night or early morning.
+- Episodic chest pain at rest, often at night or early morning

 Spontaneous Coronary Artery Dissection (SCAD)

-- Occurs more often in younger women without traditional risk factors.
+- Common in younger women without traditional risk factors

-- Coronary angiography shows intimal disruption or intramural hematoma.
+- Coronary angiography shows intimal disruption or intramural haematoma

 Other Cardiac and Vascular Causes